 The regular audit process is important for meeting supplier contract requirements, for improving efficiency and for reducing the risk of pest impacts.
 Disease carrying pests can contaminate any surface.
 The presence of pests, parts of pests, their faeces or their urine in product can be economically very damaging.
 The audit process gives clients confidence that pest risk management is proceeding at an appropriate level and that the risk to products is minimal.

 There is a tendency for QA staff to try to ensure that the site is particularly neat and tidy before an inspection.
 This can make the identification of problems harder and can reduce the chances of early detection of developing major risks.
 The site should be presented as normal and to ensure this, staff should not be given prior warning beyond that required for safety.
 Inspecting site records is a method to reduce the impacts of special preparation on overall assessment.

 The auditor will want to inspect the whole site or at least have unfettered access.
 The taking of many photographs is normal.
-Where a site normally has photographic restriction or areas where intellectual property may be at risk of disclosure, these should be identified before the audit begins and the auditor made fully aware so that necessary photographs do not reveal unwanted detail.
+Where a site normally has photographic restriction or areas where intellectual property may be at risk of disclosure, these should be identified before the audit begins and the auditor made fully aware so that necessary photographs do not reveal any unwanted detail.
 The auditor will also at times want to collect samples of pests, spills, dust & debris or other material that may reveal pest activity.